learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 ## How alpha affects the prevalence of TYPE II errors.

-> **Exercise** Write a code similar to above except samples should be taken from two different populations. introduce a new variable to represent the difference between two poulations.
-The hypothesis test should, in most cases, reject the Null hypothesis as samples belong to different populations, except, in extreme cases where there is no significant difference between samples i.e. a TYPE II error (False Negatives).
+**Exercise** Write a function similar to the above except samples should be taken from two different populations.
+Introduce a new variable to represent the difference between two poulations.
+This difference in the population should be added (or subtracted from the mean of the  The hypothesis test should, in most cases, reject the Null hypothesis as samples belong to different populations, except, in extreme cases where there is no significant difference between samples i.e. a TYPE II error (False Negatives).
 Code should reflect how rate of false negatives is affected by alpha.

+`type_2_error` should take in the parameters:

+* population: (numpy array) a random normal distribution
+* population_2: (numpy array) a random normal distribution with a different mean than the population
+* num_tests: (int) specifies the number of hypothesis tests to compute
+* alphas: (list) a list of the alpha levels at which you are testing

+`type_2_error` should return:

+* sig_tests: (DataFrame) a dataframe that has the columns 'type_2_error', 'p_value', 'alpha'

+Within `type_2_error`, you should:

+1. Repeatedly take two random samples from population and run independent t-tests.
+2. Store p_value, alpha and a boolean variable to show whether the null hypothesis _failed to be rejected_ or not (i.e. if p-value is less than alpha), for each test

+To test your function:

+1. Create a population distribution with a mean of 100, a standard deviation of 20, and a size of 1000
+2. Create a second population distribution with a mean of 110, a standard deviation of 20 and a size of 1000
+3. Specify the number of hypothesis tests to be 1000
+4. Create a list of alphas =  [0.001, 0.01, 0.05, 0.1, 0.2, 0.5]

 ```python